arfc/msr-neutronics/msr-flows/readme.md

 This is the current working directory for generating the comparison against SaltProc's analysis of the MSBR.
 Type 1 flows are used to continuously remove fission products from a single core material, as well as to continuously add uranium and thorium feed.

-There is a `Notes` directory within which contains documentation on different approaches to modeling continuous reprocessing, as well as analysis of mass balance using only continuous reprocessing.

 In Progress:
 - Get current SaltProc MSBR simulation results to more closely match expected results.